 The level of this pension is shown on your Uniform Pension Overview (UPO).
 You will receive the UPO annually for as long as you build up pension at PMT.
-The UPO shows your occupational retirement pension, partner's pension and orphan's pension.
+The UPO shows the occupational retirement pension, partner's pension and orphan's pension that you have now built up.
 You will also find information about your built-up pension at PMT in My PMT.
 For a total overview of your pension via all your employers, go to www.mijnpensioenoverzicht.nl.